 Client Success Stories…

-For our 2nd Quarter recap, we want to give you an idea of how we continue to provide effective solutions and service to one of our professional clients – Dr. Alfred Dwayne Jenkins, Gynecologist Oncologist, Houston, Texas.
+For our 2nd Quarter recap, we want to give you an idea of how we continue to provide effective financial solutions and services to one of our professional clients – Dr. Alfred Dwayne Jenkins, Gynecologist Oncologist, Houston, Texas.
 Dr. Jenkins is credited with performing the first GYN robotics procedure in the state of Florida, the first dual-console robotics procedure in the state of Georgia, and is named a U.S. News and World Report Top Doctor.
 To learn more about Dr. Jenkins, please click here.

 In 2012 Dr. Jenkins reached out to Baker DMM for help.
 As a reputable and specialized surgeon, Dr. Jenkins is in constant demand and left with very little time to adequately look after his personal finances.
 Within his first year as a client, Baker DMM has helped Dr. Jenkins make solid, informed financial decisions that are moving him toward his retirement goals.
 We appreciate Dr. Jenkins giving us a chance to serve him and look forward to a long and productive relationship working together.
 We thank the him for allowing us to share some of our Notable achievements made working together in 2013: